arnaud-ma/vscode_profile/README.md

 - Abstract methods are bolded
 - Everything related to annotation is of a different color (close to the comments one)
 - async function are of a different color

-For even more customization, you can add (only need to install in VS Code) :

-- a file icon theme like [Material icon theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme)
-- a product icon theme like [Fluent icons](https://marketplace.visualstudio.com/items?itemName=miguelsolorio.fluent-icons)

 ## Key bindings